Library assistance

 2. Gather background information

 Use dictionaries and encyclopaedias to find definitions and background information.
-Articles from specialized subject encyclopaedias are authoritative and often substantial.
+Articles from specialized subject encyclopedias are authoritative and often substantial

 3. Think about what information you need